elnazshadkami/4-comma-Assignments_011/README.md

-AI is transforming the creation of Yonkoma (4-Koma) manga by combining traditional storytelling with modern technology.
-Yonkoma manga, which began in early 20th-century Japan, tells short but powerful stories in four panels.
-Originally hand-drawn and later digitized, it integrates AI tools to improve the process.
-Advanced AI models like DALL-E 3 generate high-quality manga images from text descriptions[1].
-This helps maintain a consistent artistic style across panels.
-Additionally, Visual ChatGPT allows artists to refine AI-generated images by providing feedback and adjusting[2].
+AI is changing how Yonkoma (4-Koma) manga is made by mixing old storytelling with new technology.
+Yonkoma manga started in Japan in the early 20th century and tells short but strong stories in four panels.
+At first, people drew it by hand, but later, it became digital.
+Now, AI tools help improve the process.
+Advanced AI models like DALL-E 3 create high-quality manga images from text[1].
+This ensures all panels have the same artistic style.
+Also, Visual ChatGPT lets people modify AI-made images by giving feedback and making adjustments[2].

-AI improves manga production by making it faster, more flexible, and more precise.
-However, challenges remain, such as ensuring visual consistency and aligning images with the story.
-Artists save AI settings and structured prompts to solve this, ensuring results can be refined and repeated​[3].
+AI makes manga production faster, more flexible, and more accurate.
+However, problems remain, such as keeping a stable visual style and making sure images fit the story.
+To fix this, people save AI settings and structured prompts to get consistent results[3].

 This study explores how AI is changing Yonkoma manga.
-By automating repetitive tasks, AI allows artists to focus more on storytelling, expanding creative possibilities while maintaining the manga’s unique style.
-As AI technology evolves, it will be key in enhancing efficiency and artistic expression.
-AI’s impact on digital manga creation is expected to grow, shaping the future of manga production and innovation.
-Combining AI instead of traditional methods will redefine the creative process for artists.
+AI automates repetitive tasks, allowing people to focus more on storytelling.
+This helps them be more creative while keeping the manga’s unique style.
+As AI improves, it will enhance efficiency and artistic expression.
+AI will play a bigger role in digital manga and change how it is created in the future.
+Using AI instead of old methods will redefine manga creation.

 ## Methodology
 [![4-comma][images-fig2]](https://example.com)